Montana-Media-Arts/340-interactive-arts-1/Syllabus.md

 ## Books and Supplies

 There are no required texts that you must purchase for this course.
-All readings will be available to you through web links, the CC library access to journal databases, or the class Slack channel.
+All readings will be available to you through web links, library access to journal databases, or the class Slack channel.

 ### Other Supplies